hville/walk-z/README.md

 ## Introduction

-Made for Simulations where a full time serie is required for a given simulation.
+Made for when a full time-serie is required for a given simulation.
 Past values are retained to provide new random values that are consistent with previously returned pasts and futures.

 This is not a true random walk but *a simulation for simulations*.
 You probably don't need this.
 Use with caution.